 [2n]8.2.7 [m]Alternative Disclosures for Television and Radio Advertisements

-Creditors may, in HELOC television and radio advertisements, disclose only the APR if they also list a toll-free number where consumers can obtain additional cost information.
+HELOC creditors may, in television and radio advertisements, disclose only the APR if they also list a toll-free number where consumers can obtain additional cost information.
 This toll-free number can be a multi-purpose telephone number, but the required disclosures should be provided early in the call to ensure that the consumer receives the required disclosures.

 [1n]8.3 [m] “Early” Disclosures at Loan Application